 The above prices do not include 5% GST (sales tax)

-Where climbs are more difficult, serious and/or long (for example Mounts Assiniboine, Louis, Robson, Sir Donald; Chouinard-Beckey on Howser) a surcharge will apply.
+Where climbs are more difficult, serious, and/or long (for example Mounts Assiniboine, Louis, Robson, Sir Donald; Chouinard-Beckey on Howser) a surcharge will apply.
 We will advise you of this surcharge should it be applicable.

 Other charges that may apply to a private program are:

-National Park Fees: If we climb in Banff or the other National Parks entry fees apply (c. $9/day/person) and if we overnight in a hut or camp in the backcountry a further $10/night/person Wilderness Fee applies.
+National Park Fees: If we climb in Banff or the other National Parks entry fees apply (about $10/day/person) and if we overnight in a hut or camp in the backcountry a further $10/night/person Wilderness National Park Fee applies.